artf7/projects/README.md

 * Accelerometer game (you just need to shake a phone)

 >[!NOTE]
->All PHP projects are required to have a docker-compose file and Docker itself to launch them.<br>
+>All PHP projects (except the laravel final project) are required to have a docker-compose file and Docker itself to launch them.<br>
+>For Laravel project use 'php artisan serve' to lauch the server and open the app.

 >[!IMPORTANT]